 Faculty with administrative responsibility ordinarily, do not teach more than nine hours.
-The normal teaching load in any summer session (Advanced Summer Enrichment Program) is six hours.
-Irrespective of class enrollment, a teaching overload occurs when fifteen hours is exceeded in any single semester.
-In no case, shall any faculty member's teaching load exceed eighteen semester hours in any semester, and a faculty member will not carry an overload in any two sequential semesters.
+The normal teaching load in any summer session (Early Start Summer Program) is six hours.
+Irrespective of class enrollment, a teaching overload occurs when faculty are teaching eighteen or more hours is in any single semester.
+In no case, shall any faculty member's teaching load exceed seventeen semester hours in any semester, and a faculty member will not carry an overload in any two sequential semesters.